-LIMITED BY GUARANTEE
+COMPANY LIMITED BY GUARANTEE

+The Irish Museum of Modern Art was set up under the Companies Act 1963, (as replaced by the a.
+Companies Act 2014) with a head office at the Royal Hospital Kilmainham, Dublin 8.
 The Company, which was incorporated on the 18th April 1985 under the Companies Act 1963, is limited by guarantee and does not have a share capital.